konradkubczyk/Kiwi/README.md

 ## 🤔 How it works

-Kiwi works as a middleman.
-When a request comes through, it performs a check on it's validity and then proceeds to download information necessary from an external schedule source.
-These information is then processed to compose an ICS calendar file, which is then served as a response.
-In case of an issue, the the app responds with a text hinting towards the error's source.
+Kiwi acts like a middleman - when your calendar app requests current event information, Kiwi fetches the necessary information from an external schedule source, which it then processes to compose an ICS file.
+This file is then served as a response.
+In case of an issue, the app responds with a text hinting towards the error's source.

 ## 🔗 Useful links